Fast Flux Entangling Gate for Fluxonium Circuits: Unitary Dynamics

 \subsection{Optimization of the fast flux pulse}

 In this section, we present our analysis of the system dynamics described by the full Hamiltonian~\eqref{eq:ham} in response to time-dependent flux bias for fluxonium $B$, while keeping fluxonium $A$ at its sweet spot.
 For numerical simulations, we use single-qubit parameters as presented in Table~\ref{table:para} and choose the coupling constant to be $J_C/h=\SI{0.3}{\giga\hertz}$.
 For these parameters, the fixed-$\phi_A$ avoided level crossing takes place at $\phi_{B}=\phi= \pi\pm \delta\phi_{*}$ with $\delta\phi_* \approx 0.0705\pi$.
-Detuning the external flux through fluxonium $B$ by a shift of $\delta\phi_{*}$, we can induce precession in the subspace of $\ket{01}_{\pi + \delta\phi_{*}}$ and $\ket{10}_{\pi + \delta\phi_{*}}$ states and generate entanglement between the qubits, see Sec.~\ref{section:2qubit}B. The avoided-level-crossing energy splitting is $E_{10-01}/h=\SI{30}{\mega\hertz}$, meaning that the gate with $\theta = \pi/2$ in Eq.~\eqref{eq:Uid} can be faster than 20 ns.
+Detuning the external flux through fluxonium $B$ by a shift of $\delta\phi_{*}$, we can induce precession in the subspace of $\ket{01}_{\pi + \delta\phi_{*}}$ and $\ket{10}_{\pi + \delta\phi_{*}}$ states and generate entanglement between the qubits, see Sec.~\ref{section:2qubit}.
+B. The avoided-level-crossing energy splitting is $E_{10-01}/h=\SI{30}{\mega\hertz}$, meaning that the gate with $\theta = \pi/2$ in Eq.~\eqref{eq:Uid} can be faster than 20 ns.

-To suppress leakage to other states, we detune the flux of qubit B from the sweet spot using a smooth Gaussian square pulse with ramp up and down times $t_r/2$ each, plateau time $t_p$, and flux detuning at the plateau $\delta\phi$, see Fig.~\ref{Fig:explanation}(d).
+To suppress leakage to other states, we detune the flux of qubit B from the sweet spot using a smooth Gaussian square pulse with ramp-up and -down times $t_r/2$ each, plateau time $t_p$, and flux detuning at the plateau $\delta\phi$; see Fig.~\ref{Fig:explanation}(d).
 The pulse is then defined through

 when $t_r/2 \leq t \leq t_p + t_r/2$.
-Here $C=[\exp(A/4)-1]^{-1}$ is the normalization factor, and the time variable $\bar{t}$ is defined as
+Here $C=[\exp(\xi^2/4)-1]^{-1}$ is the normalization factor, and the time variable $\bar{t}$ is defined as

 We note that the actual flux detuning $\delta\phi$ could deviate from the level crossing $\delta\phi_*$, while the gate fidelity remains high by adjusting plateau duration, which we shall demonstrate below.